CodeYourFuture/syllabus-archive/node-db/week-16/lesson.md

 }
 ```

-Everything piece of data in a database is stored in a table.

-We're going to teach you a new language called SQL.
+We're going to teach you a new programming language.
+It's called SQL.
+Pronounced "S - Q - L" or sequel,
+as in "the sequel to the original 3 stars films were
+awful."

+It's used for two things:

+* Storing data in a database
+* Retrieving data from a database

 ## Create a Database

+Students, first open up your browsers and visit [DB Fiddle](https://www.db-fiddle.com/).

-### How to create a table :
+### How to create a table:

+First thing we want to store is customers, since without customers,
+you don't have a hotel.

 ```
-CREATE TABLE Reservations
+CREATE TABLE customers (
+    title     VARCHAR,
+    firstname VARCHAR,
+    surname   VARCHAR,
+    email     VARCHAR,
+);

 ```

 Exercises: